mariuszdrynda/low-level-language/README.md

 # low-level-language
-Low Level Language is an intermediate representation for C programming language
+Low Level Language is an intermediate representation for higher level languages.

 # Goal